 Helle Aarniporo is visiting Stockholm from northern Sweden.
 Photo: The Local

 For plenty of Swedish residents the idea of a terror attack on home soil remains unimaginable.
-The country is frequently ranked among the safest
+The country is frequently ranked among the safest and most peaceful in the world.

 There has never before been a nationwide threat level this high, although it was briefly raised in Gothenburg in 2007 amid fears of terrorist activities in the city.